Chen Zilong: Personal life and death

 Historian Chen Yinke wrote that Chen Zilong and Liu Rushi were once in love.

 Chen was a member of the reformist Restoration Society (復社) and "consciously modeled" himself after the Song dynasty loyalist poet Wen Tianxiang.
 He was also influenced by the scholar Liu Zongzhou, whom he believed could compel the Nanjing government into better defending the country from the Manchu invaders.
-However, Chen Zilong was captured by the Qing military commander Chen Jin (Viceroy of Fujian), and the Ming dynasty fell.
+However, Chen Zilong was captured by the Qing military commander Chen Jin, and the Ming dynasty fell.
 Faced with the threat of being questioned by the Qing authorities for his loyalist activities, Chen Zilong committed suicide by drowning in 1647.

 The Qianlong Emperor gave Chen Zilong the posthumous name Zhongyu (忠裕).